-Dr. Heather Berlin is a cognitive neuroscientist and Assistant Clinical Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai in NY.
-She specializes in lifespan (child, adolescent, and adult) treatment of anxiety disorders and OCD, utilizing CBT, exposure and response prevention (ERP) and mindfulness techniques.
+Dr. Heather Berlin is a cognitive neuroscientist, licensed clinical psychologist, and Assistant Clinical Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai in NY.
+She specializes in lifespan treatment (child, adolescent, and adult) of anxiety and impulsive and compulsive disorders (e.g. OCD), blending her neural perspective with cognitive behavioral therapy (e.g. exposure and response prevention (ERP)), mindfulness, and humanistic approaches.

 Dr. Berlin is a visiting scholar at the New York Psychoanalytic Society and Institute, and was a Visiting Professor at Vassar College, the Swiss Federal Institute of Technology/University of Zurich, and The Hebrew University of Jerusalem.
 She is the recipient of numerous honors including the Young Investigator Award from the American Neuropsychiatric Association, the Young Investigator Award from the National Education Alliance for Borderline Personality Disorder, and the Clifford Yorke Prize from the International Neuropsychoanalysis Society.